Planning Your Cloud ERP Deployment

 - Two-Tier ERP

-Really a variation of the hybrid approach, two-tier ERP deployment – sometimes called hub-and-spoke deployment – employs a central system with smaller satellite systems supporting remote facilities.
+Really a variation of the hybrid approach implemented for the same reasons, two-tier ERP deployment – sometimes called hub-and-spoke deployment – employs a central system with smaller satellite systems supporting remote facilities.
 Think of corporate ERP as the hub, with individual ERP systems at subsidiary plants, warehouses, or offices all feeding data back to the hub.
 This is not a new idea; it emerged during the 1990s’ distributed processing phase, with companies choosing to implement smaller, simpler, and less costly systems at remote locations while maintaining the larger, more capable, corporate system at company headquarters.
 Any or all of the systems in a two-tier network can be on-prem or cloud-based, purchased or SaaS-licensed.

 Tips for the selection process

-Choose the ERP software first, then consider the deployment options based on the software’s deployment capabilities and your company’s needs.
-Some ERP software is cloud or SaaS only, while others offer cloud, on-prem, and hybrid.
+Choose the ERP software first through a careful evaluation process, then consider the deployment options based on the software’s deployment capabilities and your company’s needs and potential ERP return on investment.
+Some ERP software is cloud or SaaS only, while other vendors offer cloud, on-prem, and hybrid.
 Deployment options available may be a criterion for inclusion on the short list, but they should not be the sole determinant for system selection.

 Companies may initially be drawn to cloud ERP deployment for financial reasons – like little or no capital outlay and reduced total lifecycle cost – but are excited by the technical and operational advantages the cloud has to offer, including: